 Among other characteristics, the Portfolio promotes environmental and social characteristics.
 The characteristics promoted by the Portfolio reflect the Investment Manager's belief that a company can only be successful if its conduct is respectful to all its stakeholders and if it is mindful of the planet's finite resources.
-Therefore, the Portfolio promotes characteristics such as the use of renewable energy, the reduction of emissions and waste, responsible sourcing, amongst others.
-The Portfolio also promotes social characteristics such as responsible labour relations, investing in human health and capital, tackling inequality, amongst others.
+Therefore, the Portfolio promotes the following characteristics: the use of renewable energy, the reduction of emissions and waste, and responsible sourcing.
+The Portfolio also promotes social characteristics, comprising responsible labour relations, investing in human health and capital, and tackling inequality.